Reenforcements/VerilogDE2115AudioFilters/README.md

 ![Visualizer Results](http://i.imgur.com/Ace3hHC.gif)

 ####Filters
-For a demonstration of the filters, please see the "AudioSample.wav" in the root directory of the project.
-The progression of the filters is: unfiltered, high pass, low pass, mid pass, and unfiltered.
+For a demonstration of the filters, please [click here.](https://dl.dropboxusercontent.com/u/27236864/FPGA/AudioSample.wav) The progression of the filters is: unfiltered, high pass, low pass, mid pass, and unfiltered.

 ##Conclusion
 The DE2-115 board was utilized to perform digital signal processing on audio that was streamed through the board.
 The Wolfson WM8731 was initialized through the use of I<sup>2</sup>C. The WM8731 was clocked by the FPGA to allow for sending and receiving of digital samples from the IC.
 The FPGA was also configured to allow the user to modify the audio with a low, mid, or high pass filter as the audio passed through it.
 The visualizer looks pretty neat, too.